learn-co-curriculum/phase-4-project-guidelines/README.md

 For example:

 - MVP: As a user, I can:
-  - Sign up for an account
+  - Sign up for an account,
-  - Log into the site & remain logged in
+  - Log in to the site & remain logged in,
-  - Logout
+  - Log out,
-  - View a list of all available dog houses in my area and their respective reviews
+  - View a list of all available dog houses in my area and their respective reviews,
-  - Create a review for one specific dog house
+  - Create a review for one specific dog house,
-  - Modify or delete a review that I left
+  - Modify or delete a review that I left,
-  - Create a new dog house listing
+  - Create a new dog house listing.
 - Stretch: As a user, I can:
-  - View dog houses on a map
+  - View dog houses on a map,
-  - Search dog houses based on their distance from my location
+  - Search dog houses based on their distance from my location,
-  - Filter dog houses based on their average rating
+  - Filter dog houses based on their average rating.

 #### Models and Relationships